JSande2021/StartHere/README.md

 **Software Knowledge**

 Programming languages that I have experience coding with are Java, Javascript, Python, C, C#, HTML with CSS, PHP, and Bash Script.
-I have worked with the following frameworks: Spring Boot, Wicket, Thymeleaf, .Net, Angular, Technologies that I am familiar with are MySQL, PostgreSQL, Bootstrap, MAMP, Maven, JSON, JQuery, JQuery UI, JSF, ADO.NET, MongoDB.
+I have worked with the following frameworks: Spring Boot, Wicket, Thymeleaf, .Net, Angular, React, and Node.js.
+Technologies that I am familiar with are MySQL, PostgreSQL, Bootstrap, MAMP, Maven, JSON, JQuery, JQuery UI, JSF, ADO.NET, MongoDB.
 Tools that I have utilized for programming are Eclipse, PHPMyAdmin, MySQL Workbench, Visual Studio, Visual Studio Code, Github, Microsoft Azure, MondgoDB Compass, virtual box for Linux/Unix OS.